 Where the SMETS1 GSME only supports reading of the value equivalent to PaymentDebtRegister (with its Message Mapping Catalogue meaning) to the nearest whole number of GBP , the value returned by the S1SP in the PaymentDebtRegister (with its Message Mapping Catalogue meaning) shall be the milli pence equivalent of the nearest whole number of GBP.

+Where the target SMETS1 ESME or SMETS1 GSME does not support reading of Accumulated Debt Register, Emergency Credit Balance, Meter Balance, Payment Debt Register and the Time Debt Registers [1..2] (with their SMETS1 meanings) when the Payment Mode is Credit Mode and the Device is in Credit Mode (with their SMETS meanings), the S1SP shall return a SMETS1 Response indicating failure.

 Retrieve Change Of Mode / Tariff Triggered Billing Data Log (SRV 4.4.2),

 Where the target SMETS1 ESME or SMETS1 GSME does not support the recording of the values in the Tariff Block Counter Matrix when actioning a Set Payment Mode or Set Tariff command (with their SMETS meanings), the S1SP shall omit the TariffBlockCounterMatrix element in the SMETS1 Response (with its Message Mapping Catalogue meaning).